-Before a doctor recommends surgery for a prolapsed disc, a patient will more than likely be directed to undergo non-surgical treatments including physical therapy, pain medications, exercise, rest, or activity modification.
+Before a physician recommends surgery for a prolapsed disc, a patient will more than likely be directed to undergo non-surgical treatments, including physical therapy, pain medications, exercise, rest or activity modification.
 If pain or other symptoms persist even after weeks or months of conservative treatment, surgery might become an option.
 Before deciding to undergo surgery, a patient should become thoroughly educated about the ramifications.
-Traditional open back surgery for a prolapsed disc – which goes by other terms such as herniated disc, ruptured disc, or slipped disc – typically involves:
+Traditional open back surgery for a prolapsed disc – which goes by other terms such as herniated disc, ruptured disc or slipped disc – typically involves:

 - A long hospital stay

 - Unsightly scarring

 Many advances have been made in prolapsed disc surgery in recent years.
 The surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive, outpatient procedures that can help you find relief from your pain – without the long, painful recovery times associated with most traditional open spinal surgeries.
 Contact Laser Spine Institute to learn more and for a free review of your MRI or CT scan.